JonSnowbd/Ash/docs/faq-defaultec/nez-ui.md

 	ButtonStyle:
 	{
 		// "default" is the name of the style that is used at runtime to find it.
 Any font, color or IDrawable can be specified.
-		// Nez UI will search any loaded atlases for the specified resource.
+		// Ash UI will search any loaded atlases for the specified resource.
 		default: { Down: 'default-round-down', Up: 'default-round' },
 		toggle: { Down: 'default-round-down', Checked: 'default-round-down', Up: 'default-round' },
 		// this ButtonStyle uses only references to colors.
-Nez UI will handle making appropriate resources at runtime for you.
+Ash UI will handle making appropriate resources at runtime for you.
 		colored: { Down: 'gray', Up: 'black', Over: 'blue' }
 	},
 	SplitPaneStyle: